-Suppose that bottom of the lift is a distance H above the spring when the cable breaks, while the lift is stationary.
+Suppose that bottom of the lift is a distance H above the spring when the cable breaks, while the lift is travelling downwards at speed v_i .
 It then falls and hits the spring.
 Air resistance and friction are negligible.

 - i) Explaining your reasoning, derive an expression for the maximum compression x_m of the spring.
-To simplify the algebra, you may assume that $H >> x_m$. - ii) Briefly explain why the dimensions (or units) in your equation are correct. - iii) When will the acceleration of the lift be greatest?
+To simplify the algebra, you may assume that $H >> x_m$ and that $d > x_m$. - ii) Briefly explain why the dimensions (or units) in your equation are correct. - iii) When will the acceleration of the lift be greatest?
 Explain your answer briefly.
-You may assume that $kx_m > 2$ Mg. - iv) Derive an expression for the greatest acceleration a{max} in terms of the parameters of the problem.
+You may assume that $kx_m > 2$ Mg. - iv) Derive an expression for the greatest acceleration a{max} in terms of the parameters of the problem. - v) Consider the case of a lift falling from rest from height H above the spring.
+How long must d be so that $a{max} \le 5g$?
+(Hint: use your results for (i) and (iv))